sp1d5r/MonorepoStructure/README.md

 ## Authentication

 Authentication is pre-setup and integrated with Firebase, providing a secure and scalable solution out of the box.
+All you need to do is add the environment secrets from firebase in the `.env` file in the frontend directory.
+* Then

 ## Firebase Integration